Ground has been broken on the Harper Adams University farm, signalling the start of building work to create a new high-tech dairy unit.

 The Centre will have hubs in Edinburgh, Harper Adams University (the Agri-Innovation Hub, already under construction) and Cranfield University, but will also be served by a series of farms and processing facilities equipped with the latest sensing and imaging equipment – including the new precision dairy unit at Harper Adams.

-The new dairy will be one of three such units within Agri-EPI, with Kingshay Farming in Somerset and SRUC in Dumfries involved in establishing the others.
+The new dairy will be one of three such units within Agri-EPI, with the South West Dairy Development Centre in Somerset which is operated by Kingshay and a calf research facility in conjunction with SRUC in Dumfries involved in establishing the others.

 Professor of Applied Animal Behaviour, Mark Rutter, explained: